1. A Curriculum Full of Music

-Our Bachelor of Music degree provides a unique blend of subjects in performance, ethnomusicology, musicology and composition.
-You can elect to take subjects from other departments within the Arts Faculty – even do a double degree – but the choice is yours.
+Our Bachelor of Music degree provides a unique blend of subjects in performance, musicology, composition and creative music technology.
+You can elect to take subjects from other departments within the Arts Faculty in an elective stream, or just fill your degree up with more music.

 2. Flexibility of Combined Degrees

-Complement a Music degree with a degree in Commerce, Science, Education, Law or Arts.
+We offer double degrees that combine the Bachelor of Music with Arts, Commerce, Education (Honours), Laws (Honours) and Science.
 Undertaking a double degree with Music is unique to Monash and is not offered by any other universities in Melbourne.

 5. Performance Opportunities

-We make a strong effort to give students the opportunity to perform with leading musicians.
-In the past, our students have performed with artists including Slava Grigoryan, Ian Munro, Joe Lovano, Enrico Rava, Charles Loyd.
-Many students perform at The Melbourne International Jazz Festival, Wangaratta Jazz Festival, Bennetts Lane, one of Melbourne’s leading jazz venues and at the Melbourne Recital Centre.
-The School also conducts many award winning ensembles including the Monash Art Ensemble MAE) conducted by Prof Paul Grabowsky and an amazing orchestra and chamber music groups.
+We make a strong effort to give students the opportunity to perform with staff, each other and leading musicians that visit the school.
+In the past, our students have performed with artists including Slava Grigoryan, Carla Bley, Lior, David Krakauer, Andrea Keller and Charles Loyd.
+Many students perform at The Melbourne International Jazz Festival, The Melbourne Recital Centre, Mount Macedon, Wangaratta Jazz Festival and Bennetts Lane.
+The School is home to award winning ensembles including the Monash Art Ensemble (MAE) conducted by Paul Grabowsky, the Monash Academy Orchestra led by a range of leading conductors such as Benjamin Northey and Jessica Cottis, as well as chamber music groups and vibrant ensembles.

 6. International Performance Connections